-On the basis of my arguments to the effect that Argument 38 is (intuitively) not valid, one might raise three objections to my claim that those who accept (the intuitive acceptability of) the Equivalence Assumption should also accept that Argument 42 is (intuitively) valid.
-(1) One might take Theorem 6 to show that Argument 42 is not valid.
-I reply that Theorem 6 does not show this (if the Equivalence Assumption is true).
-Indeed, (one can show that) $P^$ entails that $I \& \sim I'$ (namely "drive and don't drink") and "drink and don't drink" are practically equivalent.
-Therefore, if the Equivalence Assumption is true, $P^$ entails that a fact supports $I\& \sim I'$ exactly if it supports "drink and don't drink", so $P^$ entails that no fact supports $I\& \sim I'$ (given that, necessarily, no fact supports "drink and don't drink") and thus $P^$ is inconsistent with the proposition that some fact undefeatedly supports $I\& \sim I'$ .
-(2) If Argument 42 is valid, then the argument-call it Argument 42\-that one gets by adding to the premises of Argument 42 the declarative premises Q and R (see Argument 41) is also valid (by Declarative Monotonicity).
+By adapting my reasoning concerning Argument 42, one can show that Argument 44 is valid if the Equivalence Assumption is true.
+I suggest then that Argument 43 appears valid largely be-

+42 is valid, then the argument-call it Argument 42\-that one gets by adding to the premises of Argument 42 the declarative premises Q and R (see Argument 41) is also valid (by Declarative Monotonicity).
 But Argument 42\ is (intuitively) not valid, so Argument 42 is (intuitively) not valid either-or so one might argue.
-I reply that Argument 42\ is valid because the declarative premise $P^$ of Argument 42 is inconsistent with Q & R (if the Equivalence Assumption is true).
-Indeed, (one can show that) $P^$ entails that "don't drink" and "drink and don't drink" are practically equivalent.
-Therefore, if the Equivalence Assumption is true, $P^$ entails that a fact supports "don't drink" exactly if it supports "drink and don't drink", so P\ entails that no fact supports "don't drink" and thus $P^$ is inconsistent with Q & R (which entails that some fact supports "don't drink").
+I reply that Argument 42\ is valid because the declarative premise P\ of Argument 42 is inconsistent with O&R (if the Equivalence Assumption is true).
+Indeed, (one can show that) P\ entails that "don't drink" and "drink and don't drink" are practically equivalent.
+Therefore, if the Equivalence Assumption is true, P\ entails that a fact supports "don't drink" exactly if it supports "drink and don't drink", so $P^$ entails that no fact supports "don't drink" and thus $P^$ is inconsistent with Q&R (which entails that some fact supports "don't drink").
 (3) If Argument 42 is valid, then (given that Argument 39 is valid) the argument-call it Argument 42\\-from the premises of Argument 42 to "if you don't drink, don't drive" (I'') is also valid (by the transitivity of entailment).
 But Argument 42\\ is (intuitively) not valid, so Argument 42 is (intuitively) not valid either-or so one might argue.
 I reply that, in my view, Argument 42\\ is valid (if the Equivalence Assumption is true).
 Indeed, (one can show that) $P^$ entails that I'' and "if you drink and don't drink, don't drive" are practically equivalent.
-Therefore, if the Equivalence Assumption is true, $P^$ entails that a fact supports I'' exactly if it supports "if you drink and don't drink, don't drive", so P\ entails that every reason-and thus every fact that supports I-supports I'' (given that "if you drink and don't drink, don't drive" is empty and thus is necessarily supported by every reason; see note 6) and thus Argument 42\\ is valid.
+Therefore, if the Equivalence Assumption is true, $P^$ entails that a fact supports I'' exactly if it supports "if you drink and don't drink, don't drive", so P\ entails that every reason and thus every fact that supports I-supports I''(given that "if you drink and don't drink, don't drive" is empty and thus is necessarily supported by every reason; see note 6) and thus Argument 42\\ is valid.
 It will not do to respond that Argument 42\\ is intuitively not valid: I take it that we have no clear intuitions about (prescriptions that are practically equivalent to) empty prescriptions.

-Cf. Greenspan 1975, p.
-267. Deontic analogs of Argument 42 are instances of what has been called "unalterability detachment" (Nute and Yu 1997, p.
-9).
-For contrasts somewhat analogous to the contrast between Arguments 38 and 42, see: Greenspan 1975; Kolodny and MacFarlane 2010, pp. 138-140.
+Cf. Greenspan 1975: 267.
+Deontic analogs of Argument 42 are instances of what has been called "unalterability detachment" (Nute & Yu 1997: 9).
+For contrasts somewhat analogous to the contrast between Argument 38 and Argument 42, see: Greenspan 1975; Kolodny & MacFarlane 2010: 138-40.
 Another reason why Argument 38 appears valid may be that Argument 38 is isomorphic to the pure declarative argument from "if you drink, you will not drive" and "you are going to drink" to "you will not drive".
 But this cannot be the whole story: a similar reasoning would lead one to expect Argument 41 to appear valid, but it does not.